clbustos/statsample/README.txt

 * Anova: generic and vector-based One-way ANOVA and Two-way ANOVA
 * Tests: F, T, Levene, U-Mannwhitney.
 * Regression: Simple, Multiple (OLS), Probit  and Logit
-* Factorial Analysis: Extraction (PCA and Principal Axis), Rotation (Varimax, Equimax, Quartimax) and Parallel Analysis, for estimation of number of factors.
+* Factorial Analysis: Extraction (PCA and Principal Axis), Rotation (Varimax, Equimax, Quartimax) and Parallel Analysis and Velicer's MAP test, for estimation of number of factors.
 * Reliability analysis for simple scale and a DSL to easily analyze multiple scales using factor analysis and correlations, if you want it.
 * Dominance Analysis, with multivariate dependent and bootstrap (Azen & Budescu)
 * Sample calculation related formulas